top of page

 Starting point

-Imagine we're meeting for coffee, and you've asked me "So what happens with my data when I visit your blog?
+Imagine we're meeting for coffee, and you've asked me "So what happens with my data when I visit your website?
 And what can I do to manage my privacy?"
 That's exactly what I want to explain here.
 No legal jargon, just one person talking to another.

-• evaluating a privacy notice,
+• Reviewing a privacy notice

-• managing cookies and similar technologies, and
+• Managing cookies and similar technologies

-• exercising your data protection rights.
+• Exercising your data protection rights

 Coffee in hand?
 Perfect, let's dive in!